 An average two-bedroom apartment near the CWRU campus costs about $850 per month.
-A great advantage of living near campus is the availability of numerous public transportation options, including buses and shuttles to and from the local neighborhoods.
+A great advantage of living near campus is the availability of numerous public transportation options, including free campus shuttles and metropolitan transit buses to and from the local neighborhoods.
 The University Circle location is also a bonus.
 It boasts 550 parklike acres nestled in a vibrant urban environment.

 The Office of Housing, Residence Life and Greek Life hosts our Off-Campus Housing Listing Service.
 The service contains apartment and housing listings that are located within a short distance from campus.
 If you have any questions, please call 216.368.3780.